simbo1905/sprint-planning/README.md

 3. Websocket alternative port (defaults to static content port)
 4. Graceful websocket polling port (defaults to static content port)

-## Running Behind A Proxy
+## Running Behind A Reverse Proxy

-To run the socko server on port 8888 behind an nginx proxy start socko with:
+To run the socko server on port 8888 behind an nginx reverse proxy first start socko with:

 ```
 java -Xmx50m -jar ../sprint-planning-runnable.jar 69.162.134.144 8888 80 80
 ```

-That specifies that websockets and polling point at the nginx proxy server:
+That specifies that the websockets and polling given to the browser will point to the reverse proxy running on port 80.
+The nginx reverse proxy configuration is then set to forward regular and websocket traffic to socko running on 8888:

 ```
 server {